Current projects

 Partners: Phytowelt GreenTechnologies*, CLIB, Rhine-Waal University of Applied Sciences (all DE); Biorefinery Solutions, BioTreatCenter – Greenport Venlo, Grassa, NewFoss (all NL)

-Responsible at CLIB: Dennis Herzberg
+Your contact at CLIB: Dennis Herzberg

 Aiming at resource-efficient, environmentally sound, and sustainable production, this industry-driven project addresses the development of novel, economically viable products and processes based on waste streams originating from agriculture (e. g. grass, vegetables), horticulture, forestry, and food industry.
 Envisioned products include health-promoting food additives, fermentable sugars for the production of high-value compounds like astaxanthin, enzymatically optimized feed-additives, as well as fruit flavours to reduce large-scale on-field production and CO2 emissions.
 In the consortium, partners from industry and academia located at different positions in the value chains of the agricultural and food/feed industry are brought together.